zoi/Raspberry-Pi-Setup-Guide/README.md

 ## Some words regarding the hardware
 I recommend you to get a speed class 10 SD Card with more then 4 GB capacity for optimal performance.

-Additionally you should by a small heatsink.
+Additionally you should buy a small heatsink.
 [Something like that](http://www.amazon.com/s/ref=nb_sb_noss_1?url=search-alias%3Daps&field-keywords=raspberry%20pi%20heatsink&sprefix=raspberry+pi+he%2Caps&rh=i%3Aaps%2Ck%3Araspberry%20pi%20heatsink).

 ## 1. Setup the SD card
 ### 1.1.
 Download the image from the website
 ### 1.2.
-Write the image via dd on the SDCard
+Write the image via dd onto the SDCard
     sudo dd bs=1M if=ArchLinuxARM-2014.01-rpi.img of=/dev/sdb

 ### 1.3.
-Resize of the Partition via gparted
+Resize the Partition via gparted
 If your SD card is larger than 2 GB, you will want to resize the partitions to make use of your entire card.

 The image creates two partitions, which will be available as /dev/mmcblk0p1 and /dev/mmcblk0p2 when you boot up your Raspberry Pi.
 The first partition (100 MB) is mounted to /boot, and the second (1.7 GB by default) is mounted to the root directory /.
-Leave the first partition as it is, and expand the second to as large as you desire within the space available on your card.
+Leave the first partition as is, and expand the second to as large as you desire within the space available on your card.

-I recommend to use gparted.
+I recommend using gparted.

 ### 1.4.
 Put the SD Card into your pi, power it on and login with root/root
 You should have connected a keyboard via usb and some kind of screen via hdmi.